yosephdev/quizzy/README.md

 ## Testing

-Testing has been a critical part of developing the Online Quiz App to ensure functionality, usability, and compatibility across different browsers and devices.
+Testing played a crucial role in ensuring the functionality, usability, and compatibility of the Online Quiz App across various browsers and devices:

-- I tested playing the game in different browsers: Chrome, Firefox, Safari.
-- I confirmed that the game results are always correct.
-- I confirmed that the header, instructions, options, results, and footer text are all readable and easy to understand.
-- I confirmed that the colors and fonts chosen are easy to read and accessible by running it through Lighthouse in DevTools.

-### Bugs Found and Fixed

-- **Solved Bugs**:
-  - When deployed to GitHub Pages, some links were broken due to path issues.
-Fixed by updating the file paths.
-  - The CSS file link was corrected by removing the leading slash.

-- **Unsolved Bugs**:
-  - There are currently no unsolved bugs.

 ### Manual Testing

-Manual testing was performed extensively to ensure all features worked as expected.
-This involved:
+Extensive manual testing was conducted to verify the app's features and functionality:

-- **Navigation and Responsiveness**: Testing involved checking the navigation menu, category selection, and the responsiveness of the layout on various devices and screen sizes.
+- **Navigation and Responsiveness**: Checked navigation menu, category selection, and responsiveness on different devices and screen sizes.

-- **Quiz Functionality**: The start process of the quiz, question display mechanics, answer selection, and progression through the quiz were verified for consistency and accuracy.
+- **Quiz Functionality**: Verified start process, question display mechanics, answer selection, and progression through the quiz.

-- **Score Tracking and Results Display**: The score tracking mechanism and the correct display of results at the end of the quiz were tested to ensure accurate feedback to the user.
+- **Score Tracking and Results Display**: Tested score tracking mechanism and result display accuracy to provide users with accurate feedback.

-- **User Interface Interactions**: All buttons and links were tested to ensure they functioned correctly and provided the expected outcomes, enhancing the overall user experience.

-## HTML
+### HTML

 - No errors were returned when passing through the official W3C validator.

-## CSS
+### CSS

 - No errors were found when passing through the official (Jigsaw) validator.